wp-plugins/wysija-newsletters/readme.txt

 === Wysija Newsletters ===
 Contributors: wysija
-Tags: newsletter, email, emailing, smtp
-Requires at least: 3.0
+Tags: newsletter, newsletters, email, emailing, smtp Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.0.1
+Stable tag: 1.1

 This plugin does one thing well: create and send newsletters from WordPress.
 Easily.

 == Description ==

-Sending newsletters from WordPress has just gotten a lot easier.
-Our editor let’s you drag and drop your articles, images, dividers and logo into your newsletter.
-Pick a theme and change its fonts and colors directly while you’re editing.
-Managing your lists and subscription forms is straightforward.
+Drag and drop your articles, images, social bookmarks and dividers in your newsletter.
+Pick one of 20 themes.
+Change fonts and colors on the fly.
+Manage your lists and subscription forms with a few clicks.
 Configuration is dummy proof.
-And if you're lost, [we’re here](http://support.wysija.com/) to help.
+And if you're lost, [we're here](http://support.wysija.com/) to help.
+Sending newsletters from WordPress is finally fun.

 = One minute video demo =